 Nepal has a lot of unique musical instruments.
 Nepali music has been gaining a lot of fame lately across the globe.
-Songs like ‘Resham firi’, ‘sal ko paat’, ‘ful ko aakhama’ and even prayer song ‘om mani Padme hum’ can be heard across the streets of Thamel.
-You can buy flutes, madal, dhime, jhyali, sarangi and many more musical instruments to take back home.
+Songs like ‘Resham firi’, ‘sal ko paat’, ‘ful ko aakhama’, and even prayer song ‘om mani Padme hum’ can be heard across the streets of Thamel.
+You can buy flutes, madal, dhime, jhyali, sarangi and many more musical instruments to take back home as a souvenir.

 12. Pashmina/ Cashmere Shawls

 Pashmina is the finest natural fiber.
 It is recognized as the diamond fiber because it is the softest, fluffy, and delicate fabric.
 Nepal is known for the best hand-woven Pashminas.

 Himali goats, Chyangra’s fur is used to make the fabric of Pashmina.
 The warmth, softness, durability, and lightweight makes it worth the investment.
 With proper care, the Cashmere and Pashmina Shawls can be used lifelong.